 The amount paid will be selected by the employer prior to the start of the cover, deciding whether to include all employees or a select group of key workers under a plan.
 You can either calculate the pay-out as a multiple of the employee’s salary or provide it as a set amount (see next section).

 Businesses have full flexibility in the way they provide coverage.
-One popular method is to establish a tier system where staff are given different coverage levels based on their position within the business.
+One popular method is to establish a tiered system where staff are given higher levels of coverage based on their position within the business or how long they’ve been at the company.

 Providing a Group Life Insurance policy for employees is incredibly reassuring – not just for team members, but for their families too.